Prince Philipp of Saxe-Coburg and Gotha: Life

-Born in the Tuileries Palace in Paris as Ferdinand Philipp Maria August Raphael of Saxe-Coburg and Gotha, he was the eldest son of August, prince of Saxe-Coburg and Gotha.
-His mother, Clémentine of Orléans, was a daughter of King Louis Philippe I of France.
-He was a member of the Catholic Koháry line of the Saxe-Coburg and Gotha-Koháry and an elder brother of Ferdinand, tsar of Bulgaria.
+Born in the Tuileries Palace in Paris as Ferdinand Philipp Maria August Raphael of Saxe-Coburg and Gotha on 28 March 1844, he was the eldest son of August, prince of Saxe-Coburg and Gotha.
+His mother, Clémentine of Orléans, was the daughter of King Louis Philippe I of France.
+He was a member of the Catholic Koháry line of the Saxe-Coburg and Gotha-Koháry and the elder brother of Ferdinand, tsar of Bulgaria.

 In 1870, he became a Major in the Hungarian army.
 He was a close confidant to his brother-in-law, Crown Prince Rudolf.
-On the morning of 30 January 1889, he and Count Josef Hoyos-Sprinzenstein and valet Johann Loschek discovered the bodies of Rudolf and his teenage mistress Baroness Mary Vetsera, who had also been shot dead.
+On the morning of 30 January 1889, he, along with Count Josef Hoyos-Sprinzenstein and valet Johann Loschek, discovered the bodies of Rudolf and his teenage mistress Baroness Mary Vetsera, who had also been shot dead.

-Philipp spent his last years at Bürglaß castle in Coburg, where he died in 1921, aged 77.
+Philipp spent his last years at Bürglaß castle in Coburg, where he died on 3 July 1921, aged 77.
 He was buried in the Koháry crypt in the St. Augustin church in Coburg.